robokal/robokal-docs/docs/mkdocs.md

-# Mkdocs Explanation
+# Using Mkdocs

-Fast static site generator
+MkDocs is a fastand simple static site generator which can help you build your project documentation.
+Documentation source files are written in Markdown, and configured with a single YAML configuration file.

 ## Installation